-It’s quite an old kit, but I’m thinking of building a German army 8t half-track.
+It’s quite an old kit, but I’m considering building a German army 8t half-track.
 Is it out of product yet?
-However, I have an impression that many of the Dragon kits are hard to get anymore and the price is skyrocketing, but many of the Trumpeter kits are still in the market even though they are relatively old.
+However, I have an impression that many Dragon kits are hard to get anymore, and the price is skyrocketing, but many of the Trumpeter kits are still in the market even though they are relatively old.
 Tamiya’s kit track is a belt.
-Trumpeters, Dragon and Cyber Hobby have combined tracks, so if you want to avoid belt type, you have to choose them.
+Trumpeters, Dragon and Cyber Hobby have combined tracks, so if you want to avoid belt type, you must choose them.
 Alternatively, separately sold connecting types of tracks are prepared.
-I checked the parts before assembling them this time again, and all of them were there without any small parts missing.
+I checked the parts before assembling them again, and all of them were there without any small pieces missing.
 I’m glad.

-In the middle of the process, etched parts are assembled and instant adhesive is also used, so I thought the process up to this point was difficult.
-It’s not a visible place, but if I put it together too loosely, I’ll be in trouble later.
+In the middle of the process, etched parts are assembled, and instant adhesive is also used, so I thought the process up to this point was difficult.
+It’s not a visible place, but I’ll be in trouble later if I put it together too loosely.

 It seems to start with assembling the chassis frame.
-If I don’t build this part at once, it will be distorted later.
-Even if it is assembled and shaped at once, if the accuracy is not so high, it may fail when the upper structure or tire is assembled.
+It will be distorted later if I don’t build this part at once.
+Even if it is assembled and shaped at once, if the accuracy is not so high, it may fail when the upper structure or tire is built.
 It makes me nervous that I won’t be able to find out later.

-There are a lot of parts, but… It’s not that the accuracy of the parts is perfect, but somehow it becomes a shape.
-It may be inevitable that there will be some distortion, as the shape is so complicated.
+It’s not that the accuracy of the parts is perfect, but somehow it becomes a shape.
+It may be inevitable that there will be some distortion as the body is so complicated.
+There are a lot of parts, but…

 I glued the engine to the body, the steering wheel, and the box looked like a fuel tank.
-I don’t think about whether the parts will fit in the future.
-There are many parts and there is only a step forward.
+There are many parts, and there is only a step forward.
+I don’t think about whether the pieces will fit in the future.

 Wow, is this kit going to reproduce everything?
+I don’t know about Dragon’s 8t half because I’ve never made it, and I don’t have any stock.
 It was a time when they were competing with Dragon, so maybe they were competing with each other to see how many small parts they could integrate.
-I don’t know well about Dragon’s 8t half because I’ve never made it and I don’t have any stock.

-It’s not that difficult to assemble and it’s interesting.
+It’s not that difficult to assemble, and it’s interesting.
+Compared to the Abrams tank I built last time, making a track seems much more effortless.
+It is good that the length is not so long, and the number of components is negligible.
 Be careful of the directions when installing.
-Compared to the Abrams tank I built last time, it seems to be much easier to make a track.
-It is good that the length is not so long and the number of components is small.

 Ah!
+Assembling this track is pretty fun.
 I feel that the work has progressed considerably.
 Just in case, I checked the photos of the actual vehicle, so I think there is no concern about attaching the track belt in this direction.
-Looking at it this way, it seems hard to make one half-track if it is an actual vehicle.
+Looking at it this way, it doesn’t seem easy to make one half-track if it is an actual vehicle.
 When it is destroyed, it is in a moment.
-Assembling this track is pretty fun.

 I bonded the car body and the loading platform.
-There are about 8 adhesive points on the frame, so everything is sturdy and I used a lot of super glue to fix it.
-Even though there are 8 points, the adhesion area is very small, so I’m worried about the work later if it doesn’t stick well enough.
+There are about eight adhesive points on the frame, so everything is sturdy, and I used a lot of super glue to fix it.
+Even though there are 8 points, the adhesion area is tiny, so I’m worried about the work later if it doesn’t stick well enough.
 If I could glue it well, I think I would have gone over a big obstacle following the installation of a track belt.

-What’s interesting is that if the reserve fuel Jerrycan explodes, the damage is minimized, and the inside of the Jerrycan compartment is very small.
-I found out later that I couldn’t see this place at all after the assembly was complete, so I should have put the Jerrycan on top instead of gluing it.
+What’s interesting is that if the reserve fuel Jerrycan explodes, the damage is minimized, and the inside of the Jerrycan compartment is tiny.
+I found out later that I couldn’t see this place after the assembly was complete, so I should have put the Jerrycan on top instead of gluing it.
 It’s too late.

-Etched parts such as the part where a rifle is held are difficult to work, and it seems that the strength can not be maintained, so I chose plastic parts.
-There are too many parts and honestly, I’m a little tired of it.
+Etched parts, such as the part where a rifle is held, are challenging to work, and it seems that the strength can not be maintained, so I chose plastic parts.
+There are too many parts; honestly, I’m a little tired of it.
 However, I appreciate that they provide detailed etched parts.
-The anti-slip part of the step at the front of the vehicle is etched and there is a mold, so I think it is accurate.
+The anti-slip part of the step at the front of the vehicle is etched, and there is a mold, so I think it is accurate.

-The meter panel of the driver’s seat, the seat part, the floor of the seat, the part of the bonnet which covers the engine, the part of the side panel, and the part of the front, all have to be balanced to make it work properly.
-I wrote something bold, but it didn’t fit well, so I managed to put it together by filling in the gaps with light-effect putty and jelly-like instant glue.
+The meter panel of the driver’s seat, the seat part, the floor of the seat, the part of the bonnet which covers the engine, the part of the side panel, and the part of the front all have to be balanced to make it work properly.
+I wrote something bold but it didn’t fit well, so I put it together by filling in the gaps with light-effect putty and jelly-like instant glue.
 Maybe there was a better way.

 The front and back of this kit have some clear parts, so I think this kit is one of the best Trumpeters.
-I used to think Dragon was the best at that time, but they don’t reproduce it very well, and it was very expensive and hard to buy.
-The Trumpeter has a large lineup, and I think it’s great that they keep the stocks constant.
-Because of the strong dollar, the Chinese yuan is also rising a little against the yen, so I think the price of the kit will rise more in the future.
+I used to think Dragon was the best then, but they didn’t reproduce it very well, and it was costly and hard to buy.
+The Trumpeter has an extensive lineup, and I think it’s great that they keep the stocks constant.
+Because of the strong dollar, the Chinese yuan is also rising a little against the yen, so I think the kit price will increase more in the future.

-It’s a bit like a diary, and I have a few pictures.
-Since my wife and I haven’t exercised recently, we took a walk to Odawara Castle nearby.
+It’s a bit like a diary; I have a few pictures.
+Since my wife and I haven’t exercised recently, we walked to Odawara Castle nearby.
 When I saw it up close, I felt it was much smaller than I imagined.
 Still, it seems to be the seventh largest in Japan.

-I have an impression that I walked a little, so it is appropriate, but Odawara is a city where the city is clean and seems to be easy to live in.
-It is blessed with abundant nature, close to mountains, rivers, and the sea, and abundant hot springs nearby.
-Moreover, it may be quite convenient as there are about 6 train lines.
+I have an impression that I walked a little, so it is appropriate, but Odawara is a city where the city is clean and seems easy to live in.
+It is blessed with abundant nature, close to mountains, rivers, and the sea, and great hot springs nearby.
+Moreover, it may be convenient as there are about six train lines.

 It may look simple at first glance, but there are quite a few building pieces.
 There were many difficult points.
 In the end, even if there are gaps in various parts, I fill them with putty to make them look as good as possible.

+The making itself is pretty fun.
 It can be seen far into the back, so it may not look good as a model if it is not reproduced by omitting it.
-That’s why even if the number of parts increases, they might try to reproduce them in detail.
-The making itself is quite fun.
+That’s why even if the number of parts increases, they might try to produce them in detail.

-If I arrange the Jellicans, I need a lot of them, so I tried to duplicate one with putty, but it is quite difficult to make them neatly.
+If I arrange the Jellicans, I need a lot of them, so I tried to duplicate one with putty, but it isn’t easy to make them neatly.
 The handle of the Jellican was too fine to replicate, so I made it with a thin plastic stick.

 I am interested in models of tanks, airplanes, ships, military figures, I build them little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in elementary school.